gankit1/portfolio/README.md

 # Ankit Kumar Gupta Portfolio

-A modern portfolio website built with React, TypeScript, and Material-UI showcasing my projects and skills as a Frontend Developer.
+A modern portfolio website built with React, TypeScript, and Material-UI showcasing my projects and skills as a Software Developer.

 ## 🚀 Features